haziqj/iprior/README.md

 Currently, either a single scale parameter or several individual scale parameters for each covariate is supported.
 This is done by calling the `iprior()` function with option `one.lam=T` and `one.lam=F` (default) respectively.
 Future updates will hopefully see finer control of the scale parameter for each predictor.
 A full list of options can be found in the [wiki](https://github.com/haziqjamil/iprior/wiki/List-of-options).

 `iprior()` function now recognises categorical covariates in the data frame (as factors).
 This enables predictors which are categorical, ordinal, or even multi-level modelling (categorical group indicators).
 As of [v0.4](https://github.com/haziqjamil/iprior/releases/tag/v0.4), the programme supports modelling **interaction effects**.
 For a tutorial on this, have a look at [this page](https://github.com/haziqjamil/iprior/wiki/Modelling-interactions).

+By default, the Canonical kernel (straight lines) is used for continuous variables, but this can be changed to the [FBM kernel](https://github.com/haziqjamil/iprior/releases/tag/v0.4.6) for smoothing (see below, or the [wiki](https://github.com/haziqjamil/iprior/wiki/List-of-options)).

 ## Installation
 Install R/iprior from this GitHub repository.
 To do this, you must first install the [devtools](https://github.com/hadley/devtools) package.